Twilight Community Group’s Constitution

-The main object for which Twilight Community Group is established for the promotion integration and social inclusion of communities focusing on the needs of immigrants, ethnic minorities, disadvantage and disability groups, in Kilkenny & the south east region, incorporating our European connections,.
+The main object for which Twilight Community Group is established for the promotion integration and social inclusion of communities focusing on the needs of immigrants, ethnic minorities, disadvantage and disability groups, in the Republic of Ireland, incorporating our European connections,.
 We will do this by organising and providing support for education, exchange programmes, festivals, exhibitions, workshops, arts training, performances and other cultural events, all of which will be available for free or at minimum costs.

 The Twilight Community Group is a not for profit organisation

 - Subsidiary Objects